-All medical students complete the first-year of their pre-clerkship phase at the College of Medicine campus in Saskatoon, Saskatchewan.
-However, medical students complete the second through fourth year at a College of Medicine campus in either Regina, Saskatchewan, or Saskatoon, Saskatchewan, with the exception of those who apply for, and are placed in Prince Albert or a SLIC site for Year 3.
+All medical students complete all four years of their MD program at the College of Medicine campus to which they are assigned in either Regina, Saskatchewan, or Saskatoon, Saskatchewan, with the exception of those who apply for, and are placed in Prince Albert or a SLIC site for Year 3.

 4.0 Site Assignment Appeal

-Medical students are expected to complete their pre-clerkship at the geographically distributed site to which they are assigned.
-However, medical students are provided the opportunity to appeal during their first year of undergraduate studies and can request relocation at a later date.
+Medical students are expected to begin and complete their program at the geographically distributed site to which they are assigned.
+Medical students are provided the opportunity to appeal for a site re-assignment at the earliest after their first term of the MD program is completed.
 Such requests will only be considered based on highly extenuating medical or compassionate (new, serious, unanticipated, or unavoidable) circumstances, and will also take into consideration available resources as well as sufficiency of learners to support the learning experience at the campuses.

-To appeal a site assignment during the any year of the undergraduate program, medical students should first seek the assistance of the Office of Student Affairs to explore all available options in managing their situation.
-Where the situation cannot be managed, the Site Assignment Appeal Committee (SAAC) will be convened at the request of Student Affairs.
+To appeal for a site re-assignment, medical students should first seek the assistance of the Office of Student Affairs to explore all available options in managing their situation.
+Where the situation cannot be managed in their assigned site, the Site Assignment Appeal Committee (SAAC) will be convened.
 This committee is the final level of appeal within the College of Medicine.